SteveJustin1963/Altermagnetism-/README.md

 Ferromagnetism: The image states "all spins align" and provides the equation $$\(\sum _{i}S_{i}=NS\)$$.
 This correctly describes the state where all magnetic moments in a domain are parallel, resulting in a net magnetic moment.

-Antiferromagnetism: The image states "spins cancel out" and provides the equation \(\sum _{i}(-1)^{i}S_{i}=0\).
+Antiferromagnetism: The image states "spins cancel out" and provides the equation $$\(\sum _{i}(-1)^{i}S_{i}=0\)$$.
 This correctly describes the state where adjacent spins are aligned antiparallel to each other (alternating up and down), leading to a net zero magnetization.Altermagnetism: The definition provided—"spins cancel but in a rotated pattern, meaning the overall magnetization vanishes, yet internal spin currents remain"—is a modern and accurate description of this distinct, recently studied phase of matter.

 ///